POST-DOCTORAL FELLOWSHIPS

 Please note the following:

-If you do not submit an EoI by date to be confirmed, you will be automatically excluded from the remainder of the competition.
+If you do not submit an EoI by Tuesday 21 April 2026, you will be automatically excluded from the remainder of the competition.

-If you are invited to put in a full application, you will receive a decision on that application by date to be confirmed.
+If you are invited to put in a full application, you will be advised of this by Monday 8 June 2026.

-You will be expected to start your PDF on date to be confirmed.
+You will be expected to start your PDF on 1 October 2026.

 OUTCOME OF THE EXPRESSION OF INTEREST PHASE

-After the deadline of date to be confirmed, the university to which you have applied will review your EoI and, if your application is deemed sufficiently strong when viewed against the selection criteria set out by the ESRC, you will be contacted and invited to submit a full application.
+After the deadline of Tuesday 21 April 2026, the university to which you have applied will review your EoI and, if your application is deemed sufficiently strong when viewed against the selection criteria set out by the ESRC, you will be contacted and invited to submit a full application.

 The ESRC Call Specification - this sets out what is included in a PDF award, what the eligibility criteria are, and what is required in the application etc.